 If the user does not have data entry access, personal, non-transferable usernames and passwords can be requested for data retrieval only.
 The request for Data Retrieval must be made to the Registry Office by using the Application for Data Download form (below).
 Contact details are included in the form.

 All individuals must be authorised by the Principal Investigator (PI) of the centre where they work.
 We will check the name of the PI against the EBMT membership list.
 Data Download Access gives the user access to reporting and downloading of centre data.

 Excel file processing

-This zip file contains the necessary files and information to obtain a paper copy or an Excel spreadsheet of each Med-A submitted to the EBMT, with or without the missing items highlighted.
-While for some users obtaining a missing data report is the main reason to use this procedure, other users may want to use the program to print Med-As which may be required for accreditation or auditing.
+The zip file below contains the necessary files and information to obtain a paper copy or an Excel spreadsheet of each MED-A submitted to the EBMT, with or without the missing items highlighted.
+While for some users obtaining a missing data report is the main reason to use this procedure, other users may want to use the program to print MED-As, which may be required for accreditation or auditing.

 The structure of the Registry database, where data is finally stored, is explained in the two documents below.
 This information is relevant for users who want to manipulate an Access backup of their data after download, or who may want to create complex advanced queries using ProMISe.